Vorckea/yfinance-service/README.md

 ## Monitoring with Prometheus

 This service exposes metrics at `/metrics` in Prometheus format.
-To use with Prometheus, see the provided `docker-compose.yml` and `prometheus.yml` for a quick setup.
+To use with Prometheus and Grafana, see the provided `docker-compose.yml` and the configs in `monitoring/infra/` and `monitoring/dashboards/` for a quick setup.

 **Example Prometheus Query for Latency:**
 ```